sktime/community-org/conferences/PyData_Global_2021/tutorial_proposal.md

 In this tutorial, you will learn more advanced forecasting concepts like pipelining, tuning, backtesting, model selection, model ensembling and how to incorporate exogenous data into this concepts.

-We'll work through all of this step by step and make use of interactive Jupyter notebooks and sktime, a new scikit-learn compatible toolbox for machine learning with time series (https://github.com/alan-turing-institute/sktime).
+We'll work through all of this step by step and make use of interactive Jupyter Notebooks and sktime, a new scikit-learn compatible toolbox for machine learning with time series (https://github.com/alan-turing-institute/sktime).